glegoux/jekyll-tech-blog/src/_posts/2023-01-01-getting-started.md

 is **Markdown compatible**, so all articles written in Markdown can be used directly in this blog without breaking changes, and **largely used** by an **active community**.

 How it works?
-The files with the Markdown extension `.md` or `.markdown` are processed to HTML:
+The files having the Markdown extension `.md` or `.markdown` are processed to HTML with this [processing workflow](https://jekyllrb.com/tutorials/orderofinterpretation/):

 {% include article/google-drawing.html
 title="Extended Markdown to HTML"